 Then one fateful night, she accidentally trades her prison for another when she catches an intruder in the act and he takes her captive to make his getaway.

 Her kidnapper, the rough-mannered Hal, terrifies her at first.
 But when she realizes this intimidating stranger treats her better than her so-called husband...and he has feelings for her...Evelyn's resentment turns into desire.
 Hal was supposed to hold her hostage only until he was sure of his escape...but after things turn steamy between the kidnapper and his victim, will he ever want to release her?

 "I made the mistake of starting His Hostage late at night.
 I couldn't put it down, so I went to bed much later than I had intended." -Pointedly Blunt Reviews

-Note to reader: This is a standalone novel about a young woman discovering her strength and sexuality.
-While this book is not dark, it features action movie level violence as well as some raunchy sex between the main characters, anal play included.
+Note to reader: This is a standalone erotic romance novel.
+The story contains action movie level violence and raunchy sex scenes between the main characters, anal play included.
 Recommended for mature readers.

 Length: approximately 63k words